Prep time: 15 mins | Cook time: 45 mins | Serves: 4

 -In a large sufuria, cover bananas with water and boil 15–25 minutes, until a knife slides in easily and pieces mash without resistance.

--If not already cooked, boil the beans separately until tender; drain and set aside.
+-If not already cooked, boil the beans separately until tender; drain and set aside. - Make the Aromatic Base

 -Heat oil or ghee in a wide pan over medium heat.